And I'm going to be telling him, you've got to end this war.

 He thinks there's a 25% chance it doesn't work.

-And he said, you know, if this works, how he will define success is he wants to immediately have another summit, and that would include Zelensky, maybe some other European leaders, and just try to resolve this and make this go away so the killing stops.
+He said, you know, if this works, how he will define success is he wants to immediately have another summit, and that would include Zelensky, maybe some other European leaders, and just try to resolve this and make this go away so the killing stops.

-The question is going to be do you want to make a deal?
+The question is going to be: do you want to make a deal?

 What are the parameters that we could set up to create the conditions to make this deal?